2017 Belmont Stakes Betting: Odds and Analysis

 Don’t Focus Too Much on Deep Closers

 That’s not to say we should rule out “closers” in general.
 It is the deep closers that have issues winning at Belmont.
-This DRF article from last year explains the distinction well.
+This DRF article explains the distinction well.
 It’s true that this is a long race and pacing is important, but runners cannot afford to fall too far behind early because it is also a grueling race.
 There’s only so much distance a horse can make up once he starts falling behind.

 Horses That Have Never Won a Stakes Race Can Win